xsampedro/quantum3_docs/output/realtime/gameplay/web-extensions/webhooks.md

 If `CreateIfNotExists` is true, you can return an empty room state (e.g. `{ "State" : "", "ResultCode" : 0 }`) to allow creation of a room the options provided by the client.

-With its value being false Photon Cloud should be informed that the web server failed to load the state by returning a `ResultCode` other than 0.
+With its value being false, Photon should be informed that the web server failed to load the state by returning a `ResultCode` other than 0.

 Consider adding a human readable error message with the cause.